Gimi818/JobOffers/README.md

 The user can get all job offers, search for offers by id and add a new job offer to the database.
 Endpoint GET is cacheabled using Redis to improve the speed of requests.
-The application is connected to a remote server from which it getting job offers a request to the remote server is made every 30 minutes using a spring scheduler to always have new and up-to-date job offers.
+The application is connected to a remote server from which it getting job offers a request to the remote server is made every 30 minutes using a spring scheduler to always have new and current job offers.

-For a quick demonstration, the application has been deployed on an AWS server and is available at the link :

 ## Application is developed using following technologies:
  Core: